-- Use it on site (also see this manure mangement brochureDownload PDF 500 K.
+- Use it on site (also see this manure management brochureDownload PDF 500 K.

 - Give it away.
-The King Conservation District maintains a manure share list external link to link people that have manure with those who want it.
+The King Conservation District maintains a manure share list to link people that have manure with those who want it.

 - Haul it off site for composting.